qazxcdswe123/obsidian-hugo/content/Rust Ownership.md

 Note that a reference’s scope starts from where it is introduced and continues through the last time that reference is used.

 ## Lifetime
+We must annotate lifetimes when the lifetimes of references could be related in a few different ways.
+Rust requires us to annotate the relationships using generic lifetime parameters to ensure the actual references used at runtime will definitely be valid.
 *Lifetimes* ensure that references are valid as long as we need them to be.
 Every reference in Rust has a _lifetime_, which is the scope for which that reference is valid.

 ```rust